 Lawyer and blogger-am I crazy?
 Nope, just love writing and reading and learning new stuff.
 But here’s where it gets interesting.
 The overlap between the two.
 You might be saying, “What???
 No way are they similar.”
 They seem to be two entirely different realms.
 But I’ll tell you, I’m starting to take what I’ve learned from lawyering and apply it to my blogging.
-I’ll let you in on these little nuggets and see if you agree.
+I’ll let you in on these little legal tips for bloggers and see if you agree.

 Most parents wear many diverse hats.
 Two of mine include lawyer and blogger.
 Often, it’s tricky trying to juggle the two.
 I think for a while I was approaching them as though they were polar opposites, like left brain and right brain.
 That got me to thinking: what if the things that make me a good lawyer can be put into practice in my blogging?
 Aha!
 Lightbulb going off!